xav32290/docs/content/en/docs/idps/_index.md

 This domain can be used to directly access the Portal, and unauthenticated users will be redirected to your chosen identity provider.

-Four different types of identity providers are supported: AzureAD, GSuite, OpenID, and SAML.
+Four different types of identity providers are supported: Azure AD, G Suite, OpenID, and SAML.

 {{<fields>}}
 {{<field "Type" >}}